multimodal-art-projection/AutoMV/README.md

 ## 📝 License

-This project is released under the MIT/BSD/Apache 2.0 License.
+This project is released under the Apache 2.0 License.
-(Choose your license accordingly.)

 ---